MiSTer-DB9/Arcade-Arkanoid_MISTer/README DB9 Support.md

+Attention:  This core is experimental.
+            It does not work correctly with joysticks.
+            Try with Spinner and report.

 A new option has been added in the main menu of this core called: "UserIO Joystick" to activate joysticks Mega Drive/Genesis (DB9MD) or Neo-Geo/Supergun (DB15).
 This feature is disabled by default, therefore you must enter the menu for the first time to activate it and save.